Do you do ongoing site maintenance?

 In some cases, yes.
 It’s important to remember that although I am very diligent and use quality practices, I don’t guarantee that a site will work forever without updates and attention.
 As technologies change, sometimes a site will need to be changed to keep up.
 Because of this, it’s a good idea to have your site checked pretty regularly.
 Let me know what you’re looking for, and we can discuss a maintenance plan for you.

 Can you teach me how to use my site?

 In many cases, yes.
 Most of my clients are out of town, so I don’t visit them in person.
-But I use Skype (or phone) to talk with them if needed, and if someone needs help, I can walk them through things that way.
-Depending on the situation, I may treat instruction as billable time.
-It usually doesn’t take too long.
+Because of that, I use Skype or phone to help them understand what they need to know.
+If a lot of instruction is needed, I may treat it as billable time.
 I can also recommend good sources of information, both free and paid.

 Can you come to my office to do the work?